glenbenatiro/simple-virtual-mouse/README.md

 The program was developed using PyCharm IDE.

-# How to Run
+### How to Run
-Make sure you have a single webcam connected to your system, then run SimpleVirtualMouse.py
+Connect a webcam to your system and run SimpleVirtualMouse.py